TheLonelySeminole/.dotfiles/Documents/GitTips.md

 # Git/Github Tips

-Using hard links 'ln' currently to mirror configs I want in the repository Hard link does not support recursive linking but 'cp -lR' does
+Using hard links to mirror the .config files I want to keep in the repository ~/.dotfiles Although hard links don't support recursive linking, 'cp -lR' does So far so good, although I need to test sync with base .config files

 ### Create hard links to directories
 cp -lR src-dir dest-dir